19hours/sg-statutes/Acts/Building Control Act.md

 (5) The Commissioner of Building Control may, without checking the plans and design calculations of any building works, approve those plans on the basis of —

-(a) where the plans relate to any major building works or underground building works, the certificate of an accredited checker or specialist accredited checker or both, as the case may be, certifying that —
+(a) where the plans relate to any major building works or geotechnical building works, the certificate of an accredited checker or specialist accredited checker or both, as the case may be, certifying that —

 (i) the accredited checker has checked the plans relating to the major building works and that, to the best of his knowledge and belief, the plans so checked do not show any inadequacy in the key structural elements of the building to be erected or affected by those major building works; and

-(ii) where the building works comprise wholly or partly of any underground building works, the specialist accredited checker has checked the geotechnical aspects of the underground building works and that, to the best of his knowledge and belief, there is no inadequacy in the geotechnical aspects relating to those underground building works; or
+(ii) where the building works comprise wholly or partly of any geotechnical building works, the specialist accredited checker has checked the geotechnical aspects of the geotechnical building works and that, to the best of his knowledge and belief, there is no inadequacy in the geotechnical aspects relating to those geotechnical building works; or

+[Act 22 of 2012 wef 01/12/2012]

 (b) in any other case, the certificate (in the form prescribed) signed by the qualified person appointed to prepare the plans of those building works, certifying that he prepared those plans.

 (6) Notwithstanding subsection (5), the Commissioner of Building Control may, in his discretion, carry out random checks on any of the detailed structural plans, design calculations or geotechnical aspects of any building works before approving those plans under that subsection.

+[47/2007 wef 15/02/2008]

 ### Deviations from approved building plans